CentaurusInfra/arktos/README.md

 To setup a multi-node cluster, please refer to [Arktos Cluster Setup Guide](docs/setup-guide/multi-node-dev-cluster.md).
 And [this guide](docs/setup-guide/arktos-apiserver-partition.md) gives detailed instructions if you want to enable partitions in the cluster.

+To setup an Arktos scale out cluster in Google Cloud, please refer to [Setting up Arktos scale out environment in Google Cloud](docs/setup-guide/cluster-up-kube-up.md).

-To setup an Arktos scale out cluster in local dev environment, please refer to [Setting up local dev environment for scale out](docs/setup-guide/scale-out-local-dev-setup.md).
+To setup an Arktos scale out cluster in local dev environment, follow the instructions on [Setting up local dev environment for scale out](docs/setup-guide/scale-out-local-dev-setup.md).

 ## Community Meetings